KIDSONLINEWORLD.COM

 📺 Live Streaming Risks

-YouTube’s recommendation system suggests videos based on viewing history, which can sometimes lead children down a path of increasingly unsuitable or sensational content.
+YouTube’s recommendation system suggests videos based on viewing history.
+While designed to surface relevant content, it can sometimes lead children toward sensational or less suitable videos without supervision.

-Comments and live chats can expose children to bullying, spam, or negative messages, even if there are tools to block or report users.
+Comments and live chats can expose young viewers to unkind language, spam, or negative interactions, although tools exist to block or report users.

 🧑💻 Online Predators & Grooming